 \subsection{Overview}

-In Section~\ref{sec:PolQ} we introduce (admissible) polarized quivers and as an special case skewed-gentle polarized quivers.
-The latter ones are the combinatorial avatars of the above mentioned skewed-gentle algebras.
-Skewed-gentle polarized quivers contain a bit of redundant information if one just wants to recover skewed gentle algebras.
-However, the involved choices are convenient for our combinatorial study, and can be traced back at least to the work of Butler and Ringel~\cite{BR87}.
+In Section~\ref{sec:PolQ} we introduce (admissible) polarized quivers and, as a special case, skewed-gentle polarized quivers.
+The latter ones are the combinatorial avatars of the above-mentioned skewed-gentle algebras.
+Skewed-gentle polarized quivers contain a bit of redundant information if one just wants to recover skewed-gentle algebras.
+However, the involved choices are convenient for our combinatorial study and can be traced back at least to the work of Butler and Ringel~\cite{BR87}.
 In the case of the Jacobian algebras coming from a tagged triangulation $T=(\tau_1,\ldots,\tau_n)$ of signature $0$, the corresponding skewed-polarized quiver $\uQ(T)$ retains the information about the orientation of each of the arcs $\tau_i$ for $i=1,2,\ldots, n$.

-The more general admissible polarized quivers turn out to be convenient for the description of the indecomposable representation of skewed gentle algebras over fields with $\kar{\Ka}\neq 2$.
-Section~\ref{sec:PolQ} serves mainly to fix our notation, and to introduce asymmetric resp. symmetric strings and bands for skewed-gentle polarized quivers.
+The more general admissible polarized quivers turn out to be convenient for the description of the indecomposable representation of skewed-gentle algebras over fields with $\kar{\Ka}\neq 2$.
+Section~\ref{sec:PolQ} serves mainly to fix our notation and to introduce asymmetric resp. symmetric strings and bands for skewed-gentle polarized quivers.
 Moreover, we introduce the combinatorial aspects of the Auslander-Reiten translation for representations of skewed-gentle algebras.

 In Section~\ref{sec:adm} we study \emph{admissible words} for a skewed-gentle polarized quiver $\uQ$.
-These are a class of strings and bands for an auxiliary quiver $\huQ$, where all special loops are considered as ordinary loops.
-However, the orientation of the letters, corresponding to those loops, have to fulfill a certain consistency rule, which involves possibly the orientation of other letters of this kind.
-Our Proposition~\ref{prp:Adm} states, that this orientation problem can be solved uniquely by the rule, which was used for example by Crawley-Boevey~\cite[Sec.~3]{CB89b} in his description of the indecomposable representations of clannish algebras.
+These are a class of strings and bands for an auxiliary gentle polarized quiver $\huQ$, where all special loops are replaced by ordinary loops, which square to zero in the gentle algebra $\Ka\uQ$.
+However, the orientation of the letters for $\huQ$, corresponding to those loops, has to fulfill a certain consistency rule, which involves possibly the orientation of other letters of this kind.
+Our Proposition~\ref{prp:Adm} states that this orientation problem can be solved uniquely by the rule that was used, for example, by Crawley-Boevey~\cite[Sec.~3]{CB89b} in his description of the indecomposable representations of clannish algebras.